tanmay-bhat/tanmay-bhat.github.io/content/posts/Monitor Gaming Laptop Using Grafana & OhmGraphite.md

 Once everything is setup, you can Import the Dashboard-ID : [11587](https://grafana.com/grafana/dashboards/11587) in your Grafana to visualize the metrics collected.

-I’ve  updated few panels from the imported dashboard.
+I’ve  updated a few panels from the imported dashboard.
 For example for CPU temperature, my PromQL query is :

 ```bash
 avg_over_time(ohm_cpu_celsius{instance="$instance"}[5m])